The forward and reverse shock dynamics of Cassiopeia A

 By comparing the models with individual observations one can indeed see brightness changes over time \citep[see also][]{patnaude07,uchiyama08,patnaude11,sato17}, and occasionally also filaments that change in shape, perhaps due to variable expansion rates along the filaments.
 These type of changes are a source systematic errors, and cause most of the residuals seen in Figure~\ref{fig:ripples} (right).

-In Figure~\ref{fig:logLfs} and \ref{fig:logLrs} in the appendix the profiles of $\Delta L$ are shown as a function of $a$--- and for the forward shock $b$---which shows that the best-fit values are well-defined; although some local minima indicate that there are some ambiguities, possibly due to substructure in some sectors.
+In the appendix the profiles of $\Delta L$ are shown as a function of $a$--- and for the forward shock $b$---which shows that the best-fit values are well-defined; although some local minima indicate that there are some ambiguities, possibly due to substructure in some sectors.